Did Scammers Use Your Credit Card? Take These 10 Steps Now

 Here’s what to do:

-• Consider signing up for Aura’s all-in-one digital security solution.
+• Consider signing up for Aura’s digital security app.
 Aura combines financial fraud protection with identity theft protection, antivirus software, and family protection.
 All Aura members are also covered by a $1,000,000 insurance plan for eligible losses due to identity theft.

 • You can set up fraud alerts with your credit card issuers, so that you’ll receive text messages or emails alerting you about fraudulent activity.

 🥇 Don’t settle for second-best protection: If your credit card is lost or stolen, your bank account and identity could be at risk.
-Try Aura’s top-rated identity theft protection free for 14 days and secure your identity (and finances) against fraud.
+Try Aura’s top-rated identity theft protection free for 14 days.

 Here’s How Scammers Steal Your Credit Card Numbers